JoeHolt/BetterReminders/README.md

     - `name`
   - Notification body contains arguments and how to use them so as not to confuse the user
   - Parsed notification string turns into task for the given class with the given attributes
+  - Option to notify user for a certain task at a certain date
 - Given a file "Classes.json", in the correct format, the user can load classes from a json if compiling from source for easy and quick adding of classes
 - 3D Touch Peek and Pop Support
 - Full support for all iOS 10 devices